Frankenstein (Universal film series): Monster rally films

 On November 28, 1945, Universal joined with British entrepreneur J. Arthur Rank who bought one-fourth interest in the studio.
 In 1946, Universal reported a profit of only $4.6 million which led to it dropping many actors from their contract roster including Chaney.
 On July 31, 1946, an official merger began leading to the company now called Universal-International which only had Deanna Durbin, Abbott and Costello, Maria Montez and a few other actors remaining on their payroll.
 Abbott and Costello popularity was described as being "on the wane" in 1948 by film historian Gregory William Mank.
 They had not placed in the top Ten Box office lists since 1944.
-Producer Robert Arthur came up with an idea developing a script with veteran Abbot and Costello writers Frederic Rinaldo, Robert Lees and John Grant that would partner the duo with the Universal's monsters including Count Dracula, The Wolf Man and Frankenstein's Monster.
+Producer Robert Arthur came up with an idea developing a script with veteran Abbott and Costello writers Frederic Rinaldo, Robert Lees and John Grant that would partner the duo with the Universal's monsters including Count Dracula, The Wolf Man and Frankenstein's Monster.
 Abbott and Costello initially were against the picture but were in need of money and eventually agreed.
 The film previewed at the Los Angeles Forum Theatre on June 25, 1948.